 And yet, Jesus hadn’t captured Judas’ heart; money had.
 Judas betrayed Jesus for thirty pieces of silver—enough silver, at least, to buy a field (Matt.
 27:3–10).
 Judas’ story puts skin to Matthew 7:21–23, the most sobering words of Jesus in the Bible—at least in my opinion:

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but the one who does the will of my Father who is in heaven.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness.'”

 So I need to ask, are you busy doing things for Jesus without really loving Him?
-Are you telling others about Jesus but not truly delighting in His beauty?
+Are you telling others about Him without delighting in His beauty yourself?

 If so, let me help you out by giving you a glimpse of Jesus’ beauty.
 Just before His death, Jesus tells the same twelve men that one of them is going to betray Him.
 He then leans over to Judas and says, “What you are going to do, do quickly.”
 The passage continues,

 “Now no one at the table knew why he said this to him” (John 13:27-28).

 Did you catch that?
 None of the other eleven disciples suspected Judas.
 Jesus had never treated Judas any differently than the rest of His disciples.
 All along Jesus knew what was in Judas’ heart, how Judas would betray Him, but Jesus loved Judas all the same.
 I don’t know about you, but I find that beautiful.